drishtyvnm/drishtyvnm/README.md

 # 💫 About Me:
-I'm Drishty Singh, a final year student of Mathemtical Sciences.
 My research interests spans from Mathematics to Mathematical AI.
 Currently in my final year of master's, I am grasping about the revolutionary methods for learning governing patterns from sparse data in high dimensional spaces through Machine Learning.<br>

 ## 🌐 Socials: